A coffee a day keeps the doctor away

 Improved sporting performance

 Even if you’re not an elite athlete, you can enjoy the benefits of drinking coffee.
-Just like with anything, drinking coffee in moderation is not bad for you, especially if the type of coffee you are drinking includes Caffeine, Probiotics & Protein.
+Just like with anything, drinking coffee in moderation is not bad for you, especially if the type of coffee you are drinking includes caffeine, probiotics and protein.
 This way, you will be able to enjoy the delicious taste of coffee, as well as the nutritional aspects too.
 A caffeine hit increases the flow of fatty acids in the bloodstream.
 These essential fatty acids are absorbed by the muscles and used as fuel.
 That cup of coffee could just give you that extra push you need to reach the finish line or smash your personal best.

 Coffee drinking tips